keptn/keptn.github.io/content/docs/0.16.x/reference/files/shipyard/index.md

     by fetching the current Helm chart from the Git repo and updating appropriate values.
     See [Direct deployments](../../../continuous_delivery/deployment_helm/#user-managed-deployments)

-    *Synopsis:*

-        - name: deployment
-          properties:
-            deploymentstrategy: blue_green_service

 * `test`

-    Defines the test strategy used to validate a deployment with the jmeter-service..
+    Defines the test strategy used to validate a deployment with the *jmeter-service*.
-    The *jmeter-service* supports the `teststrategy` set to:
+    The *jmeter-service* supports setting the `teststrategy` to one of the following:

     * `functional`: Test a deployment based on functional tests.
     * `performance`: Test a deployment based on performance/load tests.

     Failed tests result in an automatic `rollback` of the latest deployment when using a blue/green deployment strategy.

-    *Synopsis:*

         - name: test
           properties: